 Despite all these other factors that tourism contributes, it is aviation that is by far and away the single biggest issue when it comes to travel and climate change.

-The IPCC has estimated that aviation is solely responsible for 3.5% of all human-created climate change, which gives you an impression of just how damaging flying can be when it comes to global warming.
+The IPCC has estimated that aviation is solely responsible for 3.5% of all human-created climate change, a statistic that gives us a clear impression of just how damaging flying can be when it comes to global warming.

-And with the number of people flying expected to double every 12.5 years thanks to a huge growth in demand from the growing middle classes of countries like China, Brazil, Russia and India, the problem looks, for now, as if it will get worse before it gets better.
+And with the number of people flying expected to double every 12.5 years, thanks to a huge growth in demand from the growing middle classes in countries like China, Brazil, Russia and India, the problem looks, for now, as if it will get worse before it gets better.

 As we’ve already touched on, simply stopping flying is a far too simplistic and potentially hugely damaging solution.
-Whilst an immediate cessation of commercial flights would undeniably reduce the overall carbon footprint that tourism produces, it would also immediately sever any business and income to economies and communities that rely on tourism.
+Whilst an immediate cessation of commercial flights would reduce the overall carbon footprint that tourism is responsible for, it would also immediately sever any business and income to economies and communities that rely heavily on tourism.

 Of course, the dream is for a form of sustainable aviation, which may sound like science fiction, but steps are at least being taken to try and develop a world where flying can be more environmentally friendly, with less of a reliance on fossil fuels.

 How much does accommodation contribute to climate change?

 Large, luxury hotels require a huge amount of resources to run.
 In fact, hotels alone contribute 1% of global emissions.